225.6K

 Recorded at MIT SCALE Connect, the winter education convening of the MIT Global SCALE Network.

-Wednesday Dec 08, 2021
+Dec 8, 2021

-Wednesday Dec 08, 2021
+Dec 8, 2021

 Bottleneck analysis aiming to increase asset productivity has commonly been applied inside the four walls of production and distribution facilities.
 The pandemic disrupted global supply chains with dramatic shifts in demand and constraints in supply with cascading effects.
 Shippers then dynamically shifted traditional origin-destination patterns causing stress on the networks of logistics service providers.